 The Jon Rasbash prize for Quantitative Social Science is awarded biennially for early career achievement in the field of quantitative social science.
-This new award has been established to commemorate the contributions to quantitative social science of Jon Rasbash, who was Professor of Computational Statistics and Director of the Centre for Multilevel Modelling at the University of Bristol.
+The award was established in 2010 to commemorate the contributions to quantitative social science of Jon Rasbash, who was Professor of Computational Statistics and Director of the Centre for Multilevel Modelling at the University of Bristol.
 Jon was principally known for his development of multilevel methodology and its software implementation and for his research on studying social relationships within families.
 Through the development of the MLwiN software and teaching at numerous workshops worldwide, he played a major role in the adoption of multilevel modelling as a mainstream statistical technique.

 The £500 prize recognizes early career achievement in the development and/ or application of advanced quantitative methods in any social science discipline.
 Applicants should be UK residents and in the first 10 years of their research career (including periods of postgraduate study).